acm-ribeiro/magmact-gen/README.md

 ```

 ## Installation <a name="installation"></a>
-APOSTLGen implementation is within a `.jar` file so there is no installation required.
+MAGMACT-Gen implementation is within a `.jar` file so there is no installation required.
 Requires Java 16 or higher installed.

 ## Usage  <a name="usage"></a>
-In order to execute the APOSTLGen `.jar` file, you can do the following:
+In order to execute the MAGMACT-Gen `.jar` file, you can do the following:

-``java -jar APOSTLGen.jar <path_to_oas_json>``
+``java -jar MAGMACT-Gen.jar <path_to_oas_json>``

 The generated json specification will be stored in the `.jar` location.

 ---
 ### Support <a name="support"></a>
-For any questions related to APOSTLGen, APOSTL or PETIT please contact
+For any questions related to MAGMACT-Gen, APOSTL or PETIT please contact
 [acm.ribeiro@campus.fct.unl.pt](mailto:acm.ribeiro@campus.fct.unl.pt)